 - Start a traditional business with a relatively proven model.

 To most people, it does sound great.
 It sounds relatively safe and it’s what most business owners do, so it must work, right?

 Not so fast.
-While the traditional business model is much safer and saner than startup life, in my opinion, it’s still rife with risk.
+While the traditional business model is much safer and saner than startup life, it’s still rife with risk.